andrew-codechimp/HA-Wasp-In-A-Box/README.md

 3. Helper remains "occupied" until the door opens again, or the motion sensor has been unoccupied past the timeout period.

 **Open door detection**
-If the door is open and the motion sensor has not had motion for the timeout period then the room is considered unoccupied.
+If the door is open and the motion sensor has not had motion for the door open timeout period then the room is considered unoccupied.

 **Quick exit detection**
-If the door opens then closes and the motion sensor clears within the delay period, the room is considered unoccupied (e.g., someone quickly grabbing something without staying).
+If the door opens then closes and the motion sensor clears within the door closed delay period, the room is considered unoccupied (e.g., someone quickly grabbing something without staying).

 ### Instant on setting